Chihiro Sawada: ONE/Combate

 Sawada made her ONE Championship debut against Sanaz Fayazmanesh at ONE Friday Fights 5 on February 17, 2023, in what was also her strawweight debut.
 She won the fight by a second-round submission.
 Fayazmanesh was forced to tap to an Americana 53 seconds into the penultimate round.

 Sawada faced Ana Palacios at Combate Global: Mexico vs. Japan on May 13, 2023.
 She won the fight by unanimous decision.
 Following this victory, Sawada was ranked as the tenth best atomweight mixed martial artist in the world by Fight Matrix.

 Sawada made her first Shooto Women's Atomweight Championship defense against Miku Nakamura at Shooto Colors Vol.2 on December 2, 2023.
 She won the fight by a first-round submission.

 Sawada faced Jihin Radzuan on March 9, 2024, at ONE Fight Night 20.
 At weigh-ins, Radzuan missed weight, she weigh in at 120 pounds, 5 pounds over the atomweight limit and failed hydration, while Sawada failed hydration, with their bout was negotiated at a catchweight.
 Sawada won the fight by unanimous decision.

 Sawada faced Noelle Grandjean at ONE Fight Night 22 on May 4, 2024.
 She won the fight by unanimous decision.

 Sawada faced Meng Bo on January 11, 2025, at ONE Fight Night 27.
 She lost the fight by unanimous decision, suffering her first professional defeat.

 Sawada faced Macarena Aragon at ONE Fight Night 33 on July 12, 2025.
 Aragon failed to make weight at the official weigh-ins, as she weighed in 2.25 lbs over the agreed upon limit.
 Sawada won the fight by a first-round submission.

-Sawada is scheduled to fight Itsuki Hirata at ONE 173 on November 16, 2025, after stepping in for an injured Ritu Phogat.
+Sawada faced Itsuki Hirata at ONE 173 on November 16, 2025, after stepping in for an injured Ritu Phogat.
+She won the fight by unanimous decision.

+Sawada faced Natalie Salcedo at ONE Fight Night 39 on January 24, 2026.
+She won the fight by unanimous decision.